NREL/PRAS/SystemModel_HDF5_spec.md

 (potentially) time-varying properties of the system regions:

- - `forwardcapacity`, as unsigned 32-bit integers representing the maximum possible total power transfer from the first region to the second region, for each interface in each time period
+ - `forwardcapacity`, as unsigned 32-bit integers representing the maximum possible total power transfer from `region_from` to `region_to`, for each interface in each time period
- - `backwardcapacity`, as unsigned 32-bit integers representing the maximum possible total power transfer from the second region to the first region, for each interface in each time period
+ - `backwardcapacity`, as unsigned 32-bit integers representing the maximum possible total power transfer from `region_to` to `region_from`, for each interface in each time period

 #### `lines` group